Child Abuse Linked to Faith or Belief

 Faith abuse is often considered as part of the group that comes under the umbrella term of harmful practices.

-Definition of child abuse linked to faith or belief
+Definition of abuse linked to faith or belief

 Child abuse linked to faith or belief can include a belief in concepts of: